steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Locations+Format/Plugin+Locations.md

 | Windows 11	| Arm64	            | Intel x64	        | Arm64EC, Intel x64                |

  >ⓘ **Note**\
- With out of process (Inter-Process Commnunication) a Host could overriden these limitations, by allowing for example a Host Arm64 Classic to handle a Arm64EC Plug-in.
+ With out of process (Inter-Process Commnunication) a Host could overriden these limitations, by allowing for example a Host Arm64 Classic to handle an Arm64EC Plug-in.

 ### On Linux platform